Three Intentions I'm Carrying Into the Second Half of the Year

 Conversely, there are other times where my phone erodes my ability to be fully present.
 I’ll reach for it when I sit down to read a book, go for a walk, or explore somewhere new on a vacation.
 Ironically, those are also some of the moments with the greatest potential for joy, creativity, and wonder.
 They’re experiences I don’t want to dilute with a screen.

-2. Get crystal clear on my priorities.
+2. Protect my priorities.

 Jim Collins once said: “If you have more than three priorities then you don’t have any.”